jmor2000/labview_python_bridge/README.md

-# labview_python_bridge
+# Labview Python Bridge
-Connects live labview with python applications asynchronously via multi-processing data queues.
+Connect labview apps with python apps in realtime with multi-processing data queues.

 ![alt text](docs/images/banner.png)

-Current Version: v1.0.0.</br>
 brought to you by [Awaken IoT](https://awakeniot.com/)

 ## 💡 Why does this project exist?
-This project was created to help Labview developers bridge their applications with python and pythons extensive open-source packages.
+This project was created to help Labview developers bridge their applications with pythons extensive open-source packages and gen AI capabilities.
-While LabVIEW provides native tools for executing Python code, integrating **live LabVIEW and Python applications** in a fast, scalable way remains challenging.
+While LabVIEW provides native tools for executing Python code, connecting live LabVIEW and Python applications in a fast, scalable way remains challenging.
 Until now!

 ## 🔧 How does it work?
 ### Code basic
-This method utlises native libraries in python and labview to provide bi-directional data communication via global queues.
+This Labview-Python-Bridge is lightweight, by taking advantage of native libraries in python and labview to provide bi-directional data communication via global data queues.
 - Python - native [multiprocessing library](https://docs.python.org/3/library/multiprocessing.html)
 - Labview - native [python functions](https://www.ni.com/docs/en-US/bundle/labview-api-ref/page/menus/categories/computer/python-node-mnu.html)